farzadghanei/distutilazy/docs/command-classes.rst

     .. data:: root

-        A command option, the path to root directory where cleaning process would affect.
+        Command option, the path to root directory where cleaning process would affect.
         (default is currenct path).

     .. data:: extensions

-        A command option, a comma separated string of file extensions that will be cleand
+        Command option, a comma separated string of file extensions that will be cleand

     .. data:: directories

-        A command option, a comma separated string of directory names that will be cleaned recursively from root path
+        Command option, a comma separated string of directory names that will be cleaned recursively from root path

     .. method:: default_extensions()

-        Returns list of file extensions that are used for compiled Python files
+        Return list of file extensions that are used for compiled Python files

     .. method:: default_directories()

-        Returns list of directory names that are used to store compiled Python files
+        Return list of directory names that are used to store compiled Python files

     .. method:: find_compiled_files()

-        Returns list of absolute paths of all compiled Python files found from the :attr:`~CleanPyc.root` directory recursively.
+        Return list of absolute paths of all compiled Python files found from the :attr:`~CleanPyc.root` directory recursively.

     .. method:: find_cache_directories()

-        Returns list of absolute paths of all cache directories found from the :attr:`~CleanPyc.root` directory recursively.
+        Return list of absolute paths of all cache directories found from the :attr:`~distutilazy.clean.CleanPyc.root` directory recursively.

 .. class:: clean_pyc

-    Alias to CleanPyc
+    Alias to :class:`~distutilazy.clean.CleanPyc`

 .. class:: CleanJythonClass